orbland/contracts/docs/src/src/Orb.sol/contract.Orb.md

 ### _owedSinceLastSettlement

 *Calculates how much money Orb holder owes Orb beneficiary.
-This amount would be transferred between accounts during settlement. **Owed amount can be higher than hodler's funds!** It's important to check if holder has enough funds before transferring.*
+This amount would be transferred between accounts during settlement. **Owed amount can be higher than holder's funds!** It's important to check if holder has enough funds before transferring.*